-WILDLIFE - The wildlife you're most likely to see in the parks are deer, squirrels, lizards, turkeys, hawks, eagles, and many other bird species and grazing livestock.
+WILDLIFE - The wildlife you're most likely to see in the parks are deer, squirrels, turkeys, hawks, eagles, and other bird species.
 Infrequently, you might see non-venomous garter and gopher snakes.
-Even more rarely, you might see a rattlesnake, bobcat, coyote, or mountain lion.
-Don't intentionally approach animals.
-If you encounter a snake, move away, and it likely will move away too.
+Even more rarely, you might see a rattlesnake, bobcat, coyote, mountain lion or bear.
+Don't intentionally approach wildlife.
+If you encounter a snake, move away, and it likely will move away, too.